What is tennis elbow?

-Tennis elbow is caused by repeated use of the muscles around the elbow.
+Tennis elbow is when there is a tear or swelling in the tendons that attach the muscle of the forearm to the bone in the upper arm.
+It is caused by repeated use of the muscles around the elbow.

-If you stop doing whatever has caused the injury, tennis elbow usually gets better without treatment, but recovery can be slow, taking anything from a few months to two years.
+If you stop doing whatever has caused the injury, tennis elbow usually gets better without treatment, but recovery can be slow, taking anything from a few months to 2 years.

-Tennis elbow can cause the outside of your elbow and your upper forearm to feel sore and tender to touch.
+Tennis elbow can cause the outside of the elbow and the upper forearm to feel sore and tender to touch.
+The pain may build up over several weeks until it becomes a severe, burning pain.

-Other symptoms can include swelling of the area, and weakness or stiffness in your forearm.
-It may hurt to do certain movements, like shake hands or turn a door knob.
+Other symptoms can include swelling of the area, and weakness or stiffness in the forearm.
+It may hurt to do certain movements, like shake hands or turn a doorknob.
+Pressing on the outside of the elbow may make the pain worse.

 What causes tennis elbow?